 The JamJake works on a wider range of iPad devices but offers fewer features.
 The S Pen only works with one device, the Samsung Galaxy Tab S6 Lite.
 It can complete all of the tasks you'd expect of a stylus and pairs well with Samsung's free Notes app.

-The S Pen, Note+, and Pencil all make it easy to convert your handwritten notes into text using the Samsung and Apple Notes apps.
+The S Pen, Note+, Dash 4, Logitech Crayon, and Pencil all make it easy to convert your handwritten notes into text using the Samsung and Apple Notes apps.

 The rest of the pens have fewer features and are capable of less.
-They work with all capacitive touch screens, more or less.
+However, they work with all capacitive touch screens, more or less, making them highly versatile.
 There are some sneaky compatibility holes here and there.
-For example, no generalist pens can draw on the Samsung Galaxy Tab S6 Lite using the Adobe Illustrator app.
+For example, no generalist pens can draw on the Samsung Galaxy Tab S6 Lite using the Adobe suite.
 Though they can take notes and navigate, only the S Pen can draw on the device.
 Of these wide-ranging pens, the Friendly Swede is the most versatile since it offers four nib types.

 Conclusion